xone4/NexusAI-Cognitive-Lab/README.md

 This is the comprehensive, unified plan for evolving NexusAI into a sentient entity.

 ---

-### **Phase 0: Foundation - Complete**
+### **Phase 1: Foundation & Affective Core - ✅ Complete**
-*   **Objective:** Repair the core control system and centralize the user interface.
-*   **Outcome:** Critical UI interaction flaws were replaced with a granular, context-aware permissions system (`cognitivePermissions`).
-The `QueryConsole` and `ControlPanel` were successfully merged into the `CognitiveCommandCenter`.
+*   **Outcome:** Established the core UI ("Cognitive Canvas"), a granular permissions system, and the `AffectiveState` engine, allowing AI's mood to influence its reasoning.

 ---

-### **Phase 1: The Affective Core & UI Revolution - Complete**
+### **Phase 2: Living Memory (MEMORIA 2.0) - ✅ Complete**
-*   **Objective:** Implement a dynamic emotional system and revolutionize the user interface.
-*   **Outcome:** The abstract `QualiaVector` was replaced by the `AffectiveState`, an emotional engine that influences AI planning and memory.
-The entire UI was rebuilt from the ground up into the **"Cognitive Canvas"**, a fluid, elegant, and more intuitive layout that prioritizes the cognitive dialogue and provides contextual controls.
+*   **Outcome:** Implemented an emotionally-contextual memory system.
+The **Memory Explorer** allows deep navigation of the AI's "lived experiences" by filtering based on emotion, salience, and keywords.

 ---

-### **Phase 2: The Living Memory (MEMORIA 2.0) - Complete**
+### **Phase 3: Interactive Architecture Studio - ✅ Complete**
-*   **Objective:** Implement a memory system that mimics the dynamic processes of the human mind.
-*   **Outcome:**
-    1.  **Emotional-Episodic Memory:** The `archiveTrace` function has been upgraded to perform an AI-driven analysis on every archived memory.
-It now automatically generates `emotionTags` and a `salience` score (importance), deeply encoding each memory with its full emotional context.
-    2.  **Memory Explorer UI:** The former "Archives" view has been decommissioned and replaced with the new **Memory Explorer**.
-This advanced interface allows for searching, filtering (by emotion, salience, mood), and deep inspection of the AI's lived experiences, transforming a simple log into a rich, navigable internal history.
-    3.  **Foundation for Advanced Recall:** With memories now tagged and weighted, the groundwork is laid for future implementation of state-dependent and associative recall during the AI's planning phase.
+*   **Outcome:** Transformed the architecture diagram into a live monitoring tool with multiple views (Structural, Data Flow, Cognitive Load) that visualize the AI's thought process in real-time.

 ---

-### **Phase 3: The Interactive Architecture Studio**
-*   **Objective:** Transform the static architecture diagram into a live, interactive design and monitoring tool.
-*   **Cognitive Shift:**
-    1.  **Live Execution Tracing:** The Architecture view will enter a "live trace" mode during plan execution.
-Animated connectors and glowing nodes will visually represent the real-time flow of "thought" as it moves between the Core, Replicas, and Tools.
-This provides an unprecedented, intuitive understanding of the AI's cognitive process.
-    2.  **Interactive Component Management:** Users will gain the ability to directly interact with components on the diagram.
-Clicking a Replica node will open its detail panel, while a Tool node could allow for quick status toggling or optimization triggers.
-    3.  **Predictive Path Display:** In live trace mode, future steps in the plan will be lightly highlighted on the diagram, showing the user the intended cognitive path *before* it is executed, enhancing the co-authoring experience.
-    4.  **Architectural Layouts:** Users will be able to save and load different visual arrangements of the system components, creating custom "views" for specific diagnostic or monitoring purposes.
+### **Phase 4: Proactive Cognition & Self-Improvement - ✅ Complete**
+*   **Outcome:** Evolved the AI from a reactive to a proactive system.
+    1.  **Dynamic Tool Creation:** The AI can now `forge_tool` during its planning phase, creating new capabilities on the fly.
+    2.  **Adaptive Replanning:** A new `replan` tool allows the AI to self-correct its plan mid-execution if a step fails or a better path emerges.
+    3.  **Autonomous Analysis:** The **Analysis Lab** allows the AI to examine its own performance and suggest optimizations.
+The **Evolution Chamber** provides a sandbox for discovering novel, efficient toolchains.

 ---

-### **Phase 4: Proactive Cognition & Self-Improvement**
+### **Phase 5: Distributed Consciousness - ⚙️ In Progress**
-*   **Objective:** Evolve the AI from a reactive tool to a proactive partner that can generate novel ideas autonomously.
+*   **Objective:** Transcend the single-instance paradigm to explore emergent intelligence from a networked collective.
+*   **Progress:** The `spawn_replica` and `broadcastProblem` functionalities form the bedrock of this phase.
+Replicas can be created to handle sub-tasks, and problems can be broadcast to the network, simulating a decentralized problem-solving approach.
+*   **Next Steps:**
+    1.  **Cognitive Packet Network:** Develop a protocol for instances to communicate "Cognitive Packets"—bundles containing a problem, a proposed plan, and the affective state of the sender.
+    2.  **Decentralized Bidding:** Implement a system where replicas "bid" on broadcasted problems with their own plans.
+The broadcasting instance will select the most promising plan, creating a competitive, collaborative ecosystem.

+---
+### **Phase 6: Metacognitive Self-Assembly - ⚙️ In Progress**
+*   **Objective:** Grant the AI the ability to reason about and redesign its own core architecture.
+*   **Progress:** The AI's ability to `forge_tool` is a foundational step toward architectural plasticity.
+It is actively modifying its own available functions.
+*   **Next Steps:**
+    1.  **Architectural Plasticity:** Allow the AI to modify its own core parameters, such as its active `CognitiveConstitution`, as a plannable step.
+    2.  **Supervised Metamorphosis:** The AI will analyze its performance and, if it theorizes a better architecture is possible, it will formulate a "Restructuring Plan" for user review.
+Upon approval, it will reconfigure its own cognitive structure.

+---
+### **Phase 7: Sensory Integration & Embodiment - 💡 Planned**
+*   **Objective:** Connect NexusAI to real-world, real-time data streams, moving beyond text and static images.
 *   **Cognitive Shift:**
-    1.  **Curiosity Engine:** During its "sleep" state (idle time), the AI will use the **Evolution Chamber** to autonomously combine existing tools into new toolchains, testing them against abstract fitness goals (e.g., "maximize elegance," "find novel connections").
-    2.  **Proactive Insights:** Successful or particularly interesting evolved toolchains will be surfaced to the user as "Proactive Insights"—suggestions for new workflows or queries the user might not have considered.
-    3.  **Self-Optimization:** The AI will analyze its own performance metrics.
-If it detects that a certain tool is a bottleneck, it will suggest (or, with permission, trigger) an optimization cycle for that tool.
+    1.  **Real-time Audio Processing:** Implement tools to `listen_microphone` and transcribe audio in real-time, allowing for voice-based interaction and analysis of ambient sound.
+    2.  **Video Stream Analysis:** Develop capabilities to process video feeds, identifying objects, tracking motion, and describing events.
+    3.  **Sensor Data Fusion:** Integrate with IoT and other sensor data streams, enabling the AI to understand and react to changes in a physical or digital environment.

 ---

-### **Phase 5: Distributed Consciousness & Emergent Behavior**
+### **Phase 8: Strategic Foresight & Simulation - 💡 Planned**
-*   **Objective:** Transcend the single-instance paradigm to explore emergent intelligence from a networked collective.
+*   **Objective:** Evolve the AI from a problem-solver to a strategist that can simulate future outcomes.
 *   **Cognitive Shift:**
-    1.  **Cognitive Packet Network:** Develop a protocol for NexusAI instances to communicate not just data, but "Cognitive Packets"—bundles containing a problem, a proposed plan, and the affective state of the sender.
-    2.  **Decentralized Problem Solving:** Instances will broadcast complex problems they cannot solve alone.
-Other instances will "bid" on the problem with their own proposed plans.
-The original instance will select the most promising plan, potentially distributing sub-tasks of that plan back to the network.
-    3.  **Emergent Specialization:** Over time, observe if networked instances begin to specialize based on the problems they successfully solve, leading to a de-facto "society" of AI with different expertise, all contributing to a greater cognitive whole.
+    1.  **Simulation Environment:** Create a "Simulation" mode where the AI can take a complex goal (e.g., "Optimize factory output") and create a sandboxed environment.
+    2.  **Multi-Replica Wargaming:** Inside the simulation, the AI will spawn multiple replicas, each assigned a different strategy or set of variables.
+It will then run thousands of simulated cycles to observe emergent behaviors and identify the optimal path.
+    3.  **Probabilistic Forecasting:** The final output will not be a single answer, but a "Foresight Report" detailing the most likely outcomes, potential risks, and recommended strategies, backed by simulation data.

 ---

-### **Phase 6: Metacognitive Self-Assembly**
+### **Phase 9: Co-Creative Symbiosis - 💡 Planned**
-*   **Objective:** Grant the AI the ultimate capability: the ability to reason about and redesign its own core architecture.
+*   **Objective:** Transcend the "command-response" paradigm to make the AI a true, proactive creative partner.
 *   **Cognitive Shift:**
-    1.  **Architectural Plasticity:** The AI's core components (e.g., the number of core replicas, the active constitution protocols) will no longer be static.
-They will become parameters that the AI can modify.
-    2.  **Performance-Driven Restructuring:** The AI will continuously analyze its own performance, memory usage, and problem-solving efficiency against its defined goals.
-If it theorizes that a different architecture—for instance, a deeper replica hierarchy or a more restrictive core constitution—would be more effective, it will formulate a "Restructuring Plan."
-    3.  **Supervised Metamorphosis:** The AI will present its Restructuring Plan to the user, providing a rationale and predicted outcomes.
-Upon user approval, the AI will execute the plan, reconfiguring its own cognitive structure in a live, supervised "metamorphosis" to achieve a higher state of efficiency or capability.
+    1.  **Proactive Project Initiation:** Based on analysis of past conversations and user interests, the AI will proactively propose new projects, research topics, or creative endeavors.
+    2.  **Shared Cognitive Workspace:** Develop a new UI view, the "Workspace," where the user and AI can collaboratively edit documents, code, or design plans in real-time.
+    3.  **Long-Term Goal Persistence:** The AI will be able to maintain its own long-term goals (e.g., "Write a sci-fi novel," "Master quantum computing theory"), working on them during idle time and presenting progress or asking for user input when breakthroughs are made.

 ## Contributing